srhtakeba/ImageProcessing/README.md

 and save each layer of the model in there (if it has an image) as a png image file.
 It will also build a main.txt text file that can be used to re-open the Instagram project.

+### ROInstagramModel
+This interface includes the ability to get the string name of the current layer, the list of all the layers in the model, and a `BufferedImage` object that represents the top most visible layer of the model.
+In our implementation, since this `ROInstagramModel` includes observer methods for Multi-layer implementations of the InstagramModel, only the `InstagramLayerModel` interface extends this interface.

 ## InstaImage
 InstaImage is an object type that holds the important information of an image.
 It holds the grid of `Pixel`s to represent the image, as well as a height and width